Sarasota, Florida – You Will Love Our City!

 Sarasota weather attracts many visitors, especially during the cold winters in the Northeast.
 Temperatures in the winter months average in the 70’s whereas the summer months tend to rise to the low 90’s with high humidity.

 On average, there are 251 sunny days per year in Sarasota, which is why Florida is duly deemed the Sunshine State.
-During the hot summer
+During the hot summer months rain fall may occur on a daily basis, but the storms move in and move out quickly.

 The average snowfall for Sarasota is 0, yet temperatures in the winter have periodically dropped to the 20’s.